ericcamargo-cyber/CS482-Group4/README.md

-# CS482-Group4
+# CS482
-Group 4's project on House Prices and advanced regression techniques
+My project on House Prices and advanced regression techniques

 What is the problem that you will be investigating?
 Why is it interesting?